simwrapper/simwrapper.github.io/docs/simwrapper-intro.md

 title: What is SimWrapper?
 ---

-**SimWrapper** is a unique, web-based data visualization tool for researchers building disaggregate, transportation simulations with software such as [MATSim](https://matsim.org) and [ActivitySim](https://activitysim.github.io).
+**SimWrapper** is a unique, web-based data visualization tool for researchers building disaggregate transportation simulations with software such as [MATSim](https://matsim.org) and [ActivitySim](https://activitysim.github.io).

 ![SimWrapper banner](assets/simwrapper-scrnshot-collage.jpg)